-The Board also considered the terms of the Company's 2021 issuance of equity and warrants to an affiliate of Bluescape, of which Mr. John Wilder is the Executive Chairman.
+In evaluating independence, the Board considered the terms of the Company's 2021 issuance of equity and warrants to an affiliate of Bluescape, of which Mr. John Wilder is the Executive Chairman.
 The Board concluded that such issuances align Mr. Wilder's interests with Evergy shareholder interests, and that Mr. Wilder is independent.

 Some of our directors serve as trustees or directors of charitable organizations on which other directors or officers also serve or to which we donate money.
-In each case, payments by us or our predecessor companies were less than the greater of 5% of the charitable organization's revenues or \$200,000.
+In each case, payments by us were less than the greater of 5% of the charitable organization's revenues or \$200,000.

-Based on this review, the Board affirmatively determined that all directors (including nominees for directors at the annual meeting of shareholders) are independent under the Nasdag listing standards and the director qualification standards, except for Mr. Ruelle and Mr. Campbell, due to the former and current position of each as the Chief Executive Officer of Westar Energy and Evergy, respectively.
+Based on this review, the Board affirmatively determined that all directors (including nominees for directors at the annual meeting of shareholders) are independent under the Nasdag listing standards and the director qualification standards, except Mr. Campbell, due to his current position as the Chief Executive Officer of Evergy.